Thykof/tss-lib-cli/README.md

     ./bin/tss-lib-cli generate 4 2

-# Format

-    task fmt

-# Assumptions
+# Remarks about tss-lib

-We assume that all participants are involved in the signature.

 The tss-lib...
-- calculate the ECDSA public key, so we don't have to do it again, it's available in the data given at the end of the generation process
+- calculates the ECDSA public key, so we don't have to do it again, it's available in the data given at the end of the generation process.
+- calculates the final signature, ready to be verified, and all participants have it, this is why the CLI creates identical `t+1` signature files.